To receive the undergraduate certificate in African Studies, each student enrolled must complete the following requirements:

 African Studies students will produce a digital portfolio that will include sections on research, work/internship experiences, study abroad, extra-curricular activities, and exceptional coursework to highlight their expertise in African Studies.
 It will be completed and submitted for evaluation no later than the last semester before graduation.
 The digital portfolio may include assignments submitted as part of coursework or on the student’s own time.
 Further details can be discussed with your adviser.

-The student will present their capstone project, or African Studies experiences in a mini-forum to students, friends and family pre-graduation.
+The student will present their digital portfolio in a mini-forum to students, friends and family pre-graduation.
 This can take place in December or April before the graduation ceremony.
-It is an opportunity to meet other students in the program and network.
+It is an opportunity to communicate what you have learned while studying about Africa.
+Furthermore, you get the opportunity to meet other students in the program and network.

 5. Study Abroad and Internship